Observation tower: Water towers

-Also numerous water towers have, a usually open-air observation deck opened for public traffic, whose height is mostly as the height of older observation towers in the height range between 10 and 50 metres.
+Numerous water towers have a usually open-air observation deck opened for public traffic, whose height is mostly as the height of older observation towers, in the height range between 10 and 50 metres.
 It can be reached depending upon tower by stairs or by an elevator.
 Some water towers have also a tower restaurant.
 Prospect platforms of water towers are nearly only accessible under payment during the opening times, which are different for each tower.

 Church towers

-Also some church towers possess observation decks.
+Some church towers possess observation decks.
 However elevators are only available in rare cases.
 The entrance of this platform is in contrast to the entrance of the church usually only possible under payment an admission fee at the opening times of the church.
 The height of the observation decks is usually in the range between 20 and 50 metres.
 The platform is nearly always open-air.

 Lighthouses

 Some lighthouses have an observation deck open to the public.
 Access is usually by stairs.
 An admission fee is often charged and hours may be limited.
 The observation deck of a lighthouse is usually between 10 and 50 metres high, and is almost always open air.